6 Comments

 Elizabeth Kleinfeld's avatar

 I totally get this.
-My cat is such a pain in the ass.
+My cane is such a pain in the ass.
 There’s never in a place to put it.
 Sometimes I bring it with me and don’t need it, but I still have to carry it.
 But, like you said, it gives that margin of error that can make all the difference

 Paul Ian Clarke's avatar